 Managing Threats to Fish

-The new Fisheries Protection Program contains a new prohibition that combines the current section 32 (killing of fish by means other than fishing) and section 35 (harmful alteration, disruption or destruction of fish habitat).
-The new prohibition will manage threats to fish that are part of or support commercial, recreational or Aboriginal fisheries with the goal of ensuring their productivity and ongoing sustainability.
+The fisheries protection provisions combine the former section 32 (killing of fish by means other than fishing) and section 35 (harmful alteration or disruption, or the destruction, of fish habitat).
+Through the administration of this prohibition, the Fisheries Protection Program manages threats to fish that are part of or support commercial, recreational or Aboriginal fisheries with the goal of ensuring their productivity and ongoing sustainability.

-The new prohibition is also supported by definitions of commercial, recreational and Aboriginal fisheries in the Act, as well as a definition of “serious harm to fish”, which is the death of fish or any permanent alteration to, or destruction of, fish habitat.
+The new prohibition is also supported by definitions of “commercial”, “recreational” and “Aboriginal”, in relation to a fishery in the Act, as well as a definition of “serious harm to fish”, which is the death of fish or any permanent alteration to, or destruction of, fish habitat.

 The amended Fisheries Act gives the Minister the ability to develop regulations to ensure compliance with the new prohibition.
 In addition, the fish passage provisions have been modernized to provide clarity as to their application.

-- Once the information is received, the Department will be bound by set timelines for the issuance of an authorization, if required.
+- Once an application for authorization is received, the Department is bound under these regulations by set time limits for the processing of those applications and a decision on the issuance of an authorization, if required.

 - Equivalency of regulatory regimes could be established if the provincial regime “meets or beats” provisions of the Fisheries Act or of its regulations.

 The Act also allows the department and the Minister to clearly identify areas where authorization, and therefore analysis by the department, will not be required.